urakubo/Dojo-standalone/README.md

 1) A small gui was appended to control dojo at a desktop pc.
 2) Many input/output image file formats are supported.
 3) Some codes were refactored for stability.
 4) Plugin section was created.
-Users can easily append new Python functions.
+Users can easily insert new Python functions.

 #) A standalone package for Windows10 is provided (pyinstaller version).
 If you do not use this, please build a Python2.7/(Python3.5 in near future) environment on your pc with the following modules: